patsys/traefik-boshrelease/deployment/README.md

 release, you'll be interested in using the `latest` release that has been uploaded to the BOSH Director.
 This is exactly what's provided by this operations file.

+## Deprecated operations files

+### `operations/deprecated/enable-web-backend.yml`

+This operation file enables the `web` backend for viewing the Træfik config through a read-only web UI.
+This managment UI runs on port `8080` and is protected by a Basic Auth username and password.

+This alone is not compatible with the default `cf-integration.yml` ops file that assumes the `web` backend is accessible on th `8443` port in order to expose it on the main TLS entrypoint for a certain host.
+In such case, you'll also need the `enable-web-backend-tls.yml` ops file.

+### `operations/deprecated/enable-web-backend-tls.yml`

+Together with `enable-web-backend.yml`, this enables TLS on the `web` backend, and have it served on port `8443`.

+This is required when using `enable-web-backend.yml` with the `cf-integration.yml` ops file.

+### `operations/deprecated/enable-web-backend-readwrite.yml`

+This operation file enables the `web` backend for modifying the Træfik config through a read-only web UI and a read-write API.
+Enabling this is discouraged in production, unless proper access restrictions are applied on the `web` backend, and TLS is enabled.